Discover the nature park

 Plants

-The common juniper (Juniperus communis) is known mainly as juniper bush.
+The common juniper (Juniperus communis) is mainly known as the juniper bush.
 As a cypress species, it is found mainly on dry, rather nutrient-poor, calcareous soils.
 The pungent...

 learn more